riggskevinp/InvertedPendulum/README.md

     Setting the timeout duration, in milliseconds, is how we can control the playback speed.
     Currently, the simulation creates a state for ever millisecond.

-Static capture of current visualization:
+Static capture of current visualization, a gif would have been nice:

 ![Initial ](PoCScreenCapture.PNG)